cta-observatory/pyeventio/README.rst

 First Example
 ~~~~~~~~~~~~~

-One may iterate over an instance of ``IACTFile`` class in order to
+One may iterate over an instance of ``IACTFile`` class in order to retrieve events.
-retrieve events.
 Events have a small number of fields.
-The most
-important one is the ``photon_bunches`` field, which is dictionary
+The most important one is the ``photon_bunches`` field,
-mapping telescope ids to a simple structured ``np.array``, containing
+which is dictionary mapping telescope ids to a simple structured ``np.array``,
-the typical parameters Cherekov photons bunches in Corsika have, like:
+containing the typical parameters Cherenkov photon bunches in CORSIKA have, like:

 -  ``x``, ``y`` coordinate in the observation plane (in cm)
 -  direction cosine ``cx``, ``cy`` in x and y direction of the incident